 - After initial screening, donor receives a formal proposal outlining the donation terms (closing date, process timeline, and any cash to donor/seller at closing (donors do not have to donate 100% of their equity)

-- Property owners sign a donation contract using our central charity 501(c)3 as purchaser (with desired charity recipient receiving the net proceeds with a closing in 30 to 90 days (land/homes 30 days, commercial property 60-90 days)
+- Property owners sign a simple donation contract using our central charity 501(c)3 as purchaser (with desired charity recipient receiving the net proceeds with a closing in 30 to 60 days (land/homes 30 days, commercial property 60-90 days)

-- Property marketed using a sealed bid or online auction format to solicit highest and best offers from market buyers.
-The nonprofit realizes its donation upon the quick resale.
+- Property marketed using a bid deadline (sealed bid) or online auction format to solicit highest and best offers from market buyers.
+The nonprofit realizes its donation upon the quick resale

-- All closing costs and a credit to pay for appraisal paid by the nonprofit
+- All closing costs of the donor (and cash to pay for donor appraisal) are paid by the nonprofit

 - Upon sale, charity files IRS Form 8282 with the IRS (required when donated property sold within 3 years).

 - Donor obtains a qualified appraisal to establish the tax deduction either up to 60 days before donation/closing date or up to due date of next tax return (Note the deduction of more than $5,000 requires donor to obtain a qualified appraisal, and attach to return if greater than $500,000).
 Donor receives cash at closing to cover cost.

 - Charity signs IRS Form 8283 (donor’s appraisal statement setting the donation amount).